 - Sweetser staff will sanitize each table and chair before and after your workshop.
 Additionally, hand sanitizer will be available for attendees throughout the training.

-Should circumstances continue to be such that attending in-person in the spring is not a completely safe option, then we will do as we did for the fall and cancel the in-person option and proceed with just the webinar.
+Should pandemic circumstances changes such that attending in-person is not a completely safe option, then we be forced to cancel the in-person option and proceed with just the webinar method of delivery.

 This year we continue our commitment to offering you not only the required trainings (ethics and intimate partner violence) but also the best in a broad range of topics addressing youth, adults, substance use, and evidence based practices.